witnesschain/server/README.md

 Parameters (in request body):

-* `clear_images : String[]` - unique IDs for all full-quality images (max 32 characters each).
+* `clear_images : String[]` - unique IDs for up to 4 full-quality images (max 32 characters each).
 This may need to be a timestamp or something instead of the full URL, since this string can be no more than 32 characters.
 These clear images will only be shown to police stations (receivers) who purchase the evidence.
-* `blurred_images : String[]` - like above, unique IDs for all blurred images (max 32 characters each).
+* `blurred_images : String[]` - like above, unique IDs for up to 4 blurred images (max 32 characters each).
 Blurred images will be public, so identifying information should be blurred out.
-* `latitude : Integer` - use 6 decimal places, so that latitude `42.5` becomes `42500000`
+* `latitude : Integer` - use 6 decimal places, so that latitude `42.5` is represented as `42500000`
 * `longitude : Integer` - same caveat as above
-* `price : string` - a number in wei.
-It may be too big to store in JavaScript, so you can put the price in a string.
+* `price : String` - a number in wei.
+It may be too big to store as an integer in JavaScript, so you should put the price in a string.
 * `description : String` - no more than 32 characters long
 * `creator_address : String` - a 40-character Ethereum address for the person who took the photos.
 Also include the `0x` at the front, making it 42 characters.
 * `receiver_address : String` - a 40-character Ethereum address for the police station to receive the photos.
 Also include the `0x` at the front, making it 42 characters.